usgs/earthquake-global_vs30/README.md

 It starts running in the Slope directory, where it makes a file called "global_vs30.grd" and copies it to the top-level directory.
-It then runs in each of the regional sub-directories (currently, California, PNW, Utah, Japan, Taiwan, and New Zealand) each of which inserts its regional map into the global map, tagging it with a "_<region>" extension (e.g., California uses the "ca" extension, so if it were to operate on the "global_vs30.grd" file, it would create
+It then runs in each of the regional sub-directories (currently, California, PNW, Utah, Japan, Taiwan, New Zealand, and Australia) each of which inserts its regional map into the global map, tagging it with a "_<region>" extension (e.g., California uses the "ca" extension, so if it were to operate on the "global_vs30.grd" file, it would create